ykhr53/bmo/README.md

 - **VTOKEN**
 It's in *Basic Information* setting, showed as "Verification Token".
 - **BOTUNAME**
-User name of the bot, starts with "U-"
+Unique user ID of the bot, starts with "U"

 ## Functions
 ### vote